GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

     from gempy.adlibrary import dataselect

-The ``dataselect`` module will be used to create file lists for the biases, the flats, the arcs, the standard, and the science observations.
+The ``dataselect`` module will be used to create file lists for the biases, the flats, the arcs, the telluric star, and the science observations.
 The ``Reduce`` class is used to set up and run the data reduction.